-docker_host (mandatory) This is the address the master will use to connect with a running Docker instance.
+docker_host (mandatory) This is the address the master will use to connect with a running Docker instance. image command (optional) This will override the command setup during image creation.

-image

 This is the name of the image that will be started by the build master.
 It should start a worker.
 This option can be a renderable, like Interpolate, so that it generates from the build request properties.